 Reality envelops us.
 Everything you can do, or think, or imagine, or dream– everything you know and touch and believe– is a component of reality.
 So “that which makes reality possible” is absolutely necessary.
 Logically necessary.
 Therefore God is the logical antecedent of reality.
 And God is logically necessary.

 But this definition of God says nothing about the existence of God.
 That’s not a limitation of the definition.
-It’s the boundary of our knowledge about God.
+It’s a simple statement of the limitation of our knowledge about God.

 Did God create himself?
 The definition above gives us no answer– but it also doesn’t exclude the possibility.